 Responding to a statewide increase in teen births and infant mortality, Erie implemented a newborn health initiative.
 In 1994, the Chicago Department of Public Health recognized Erie for the success of this effort.

 Two state-of-the art Erie dental clinics at Erie Humboldt Park and adjacent to the new Helping Hands site opened to provide children, pregnant women and diabetic patients with high quality dental care.

 Erie became one of the nation’s first health centers to adopt electronic health records through a partnership it cofounded, the Alliance for Chicago Community Health Centers.

 Erie’s health promotion department grew to offer community support systems and educational programs on topics such as nutrition, disease prevention, healthy pregnancies, raising healthy children.

 Erie expanded with new sites in high-need communities.
 In Chicago, Erie Division Street and Erie Foster Avenue opened their doors.
 Erie Evanston/Skokie and Erie HealthReach Waukegan brought Erie care to the north suburbs.

-Erie was an original participant in the Teaching Health Center Program and currently provides training for more than 300 doctors and other medical professionals.
-Family Medicine residents are trained through Erie’s partnerships with the McGaw Medical Center of Northwestern University in Humboldt Park and at Lake Forest Hospital, as well as Swedish Covenant Hospital.
+Erie Humboldt Park was an original participant in the Teaching Health Center Program and Erie Family Health Centers currently provides training for more than 300 doctors and other clinical professionals.